 Quicklisp is a great tool for installing packages into Common Lisp.
 Unfortunately, it doesn't work with authenticating proxies, which is a bother in many environments.
 However, there's a fairly straightforward workaround to fix this.

-Once Delegate is running, you can use Quicklisp as follows:
+Once Delegate is running, you can install Quicklisp as follows:

 (quicklisp-quickstart:install :proxy "http://localhost:8081/")